fork-dev/Docs/README.md

 2. [Frequently Asked Questions (FAQ)](faq.md)

 ## Contributing
 Feel free to make a pull request for fixes and improvements.
-For questions or problems open an issue.
+For questions or problems, open an issue.